jaflesch/ts-pokeapi/docs/docs/guides/contributing.md

 Search the existing issues for one like what you're seeing.
 If you see one, add a 👍 reaction.
 Read through the comments and see if you can provide any more valuable information to the thread.

 If there are no other issues like yours, then create a new one.
-Be sure to follow the issue template.
+Be sure to follow the [issue template](https://github.com/jaflesch/ts-pokeapi/blob/main/.github/ISSUE_TEMPLATE).
 Creating a high quality reproduction is critical.
 Without it we likely can't fix the bug.

 ### Improving the Documentation
-Any successful projects demands quality documentation and TS-PokéAPI is no different.
-When submiting a pull request, or reporting an issue about any inconsistency on texts and documentation, please be sure to add the `documentation` label on them.
+Any successful projects demands quality documentation.
+When submiting a pull-request, or reporting an issue about any inconsistency on texts and documentation, please be sure to add the `type:documentation` label on them.
 This step is important in order to help maintainers understand future contributions and fix possible bugs.

 ### Responding to Issues
 Another great way to contribute to TS-PokéAPI is by responding to issues.
 Maybe it's answering someone's question, pointing out a small typo in their code, or helping them put together a reproduction.

 ### Bug Fixes
 Check if a pull request already exists addressing that bug.
-If it does give it a review and leave your comments If there isn't already a pull request then figure out the fix!
+If it does give it a review and leave your comments.
+If there isn't already a pull request then figure out the fix!
 If it's relatively small go ahead and fix it and submit a pull request.
 If it's a decent number of changes file an issue first so we can discuss it.

-If there is an issue related to that bug leave a comment on it, linking to your pull request, so others know it's been addressed.
+If there is an issue related to that bug leave a comment on it, linking to your pull-request, so others know it's been addressed.

 ### Suggesting a Feature
 Is there something you want to see from TS-PokéAPI?
-Please create an issue and tag with `feature-request` label.
+Please create an issue and tag with `type:feature-request` label.

 ## Feedback